 Check out this website for a way to explore each individual subway line, where it stops, and how to transfer, etc. It's nice to pull this up and look at it big on a screen so you can plan as a group.

 Allow yourself time to get from place to place.
 If you want to be somewhere at a specific time give yourself a bit of wiggle room.
 The subway is really reliable but sometimes things come up like you get off the wrong stop and need to re-route.

-Keep small bills and change on you to pay for your ticket.
+Keep small bills and change on you to pay for each of your one-way tickets if you're not buying the loadable card.
 1RMB coins, 5RMB bills and 10RMB bills are good to have on hand.